camerongridley/TherapistRecommender/README.md

 ![pca_cum_scree_tfidf](img/data_vis/pca_cum_scree_tfidf.png)

-While have over 200 topics to reach 90% cumulative variance explained would be ideal, for the purposes of this project I have chosen a smaller number of topics.
+While having over 200 topics to reach 90% cumulative variance explained would be ideal, for the purposes of this project I have chosen a smaller number of topics.

 ## Topic Modeling